IBM/itaa-docs/docs/community-edition/Install.md

 ### What is it?

 **IBM IT Architect Assistant, Community Edition®** is a tool that supports the creation and documentation of IT  Solution Architectures.
-It is a simple tool to assist an Architect in designing a solution by finding the best/relevant/potential architectural solutions and/or patterns and customizing them for client specific needs.
+It is a simple tool to assist an Architect in designing a solution by reusing high quality architectural solutions (e.g. those found in the IBM Cloud Architecture Center - https://www.ibm.com/cloud/garage/architectures) and/or patterns and customizing them for specific project or initiative.

 The key features of **IBM IT Architect Assistant, Community Edition®** are:
 * A personal workspace where users can manage the solution architectures they are working on.
 An architecture can be created from scratch or can be created by copying an existing architecture asset.